WalfredMA/Ancestral/CBP/README.md

 -p:

-If included, enter phased mode, default is unphased mode
+If included, enter phased mode, used for phased loci.
+Default mode is for unphase loci.

 -r [string]: